Zagrios/bs-manager/README.md

 -->
 <div>
   <h2>Mods</h2>
-  <p>Manage your mods easily with BSManager.
-After downloading a version, navigate to the "Mods" tab of the selected version to manage and install mods.
-BSManager operates similarly to Mod Assistant and offers the same mods as this tool.</p>
+  <p>Manage your mods easily with <a href="https://github.com/Zagrios/bs-manager">BSManager</a>.
+After downloading a version, navigate to the "Mods" tab of the selected version to manage and install mods. <a href="https://github.com/Zagrios/bs-manager">BSManager</a> operates similarly to Mod Assistant and offers the same mods as this tool.</p>
 </div>

 <div align="center">